mendrugory/nodex/README.md

   ```elixir
   iex> Nodex.connect(%Nodex.Node{app_name: :app, host_address: "my.host"}, :my_nodes_watcher)
   ```

 ## Start a NodesWatcher
   Altough `Nodex` could work with only one `Nodex.NodesWatcher` (the default one is up and running after the app is initialized) and it would be enough for most of the distributed applications, some of them with a lot of connected nodes need a better structure.
-This improvement can be achieved groping the nodes in different `Nodex.NodesWatcher`
+This improvement can be achieved groping the nodes in different `Nodex.NodesWatcher`s.
   ```elixir
   iex> Nodex.start_nodes_watcher(:my_nodes_watcher)
   ```